robenkleene/design-references/blender/blender-animation.md

 6. Open a new separate panel on top of the timeline editor and select the "Graph Editor".
 7. Hit `a` to select all the key frames (there's only two).
 8. In the Graph Editor menu go to "Key" > "Interpolation Mode" > "Linear".
 9. Hit `n` to bring up the side panel menu, select the "Modifiers" tab, select "Add Modifier" and select "Cycles" to make the animation repeat infinitely, but goes from `0` to `60` over and over again.
+(If you don't see the "Modifiers" tab, try clicking the background to deselect all vertices, then clicking a vertex.)
 10. To fix the rotation so it doesn't go back to `0`, under "Cycles", for "Before" select "No Cycles", and for "After" select "Repeat with Offset".

 ### Tips